Cerium3/Cerium/README.md

 Cerium³ is a Minecraft Modded 1.12.2 server, owned by **Lemon.** The server requires [Forge](https://files.minecraftforge.net/), and is powered by [SpongeForge](https://www.spongepowered.org/) to run plugins and mods at the same time.

 ## Modpack Installation
+This modpack requires atleast 1 to 2GB of memory dedicated to your instance of Minecraft.
+SSD is recommended in order for Minecraft to quickly load, but not required.
+As always, we suggests using MultiMC over the Vanilla Minecraft launcher.

 ### Vanilla Minecraft Launcher
 1) Download the latest version of the modpack.